 If Freud's study was a dream what is the wish you can find expressed in it?

 - Freud said that "Dreams represent the disguised fulfilment of an infantile wish"

 What is the infantile situation or experience that the dream corresponds to?
-(Use an example from the exhibition, or choose one of your own dreams.)

 - Some people say that psychoanalysis is like a religion.